ajstamm/shepherds-crook/Resume.md

 * converted R script to comprehensive R package
 * updated and debugged code and added functionality
-* wrote several documents (count/name vignettes) and gave two conference presentations
+* wrote several documents (count/name vignettes)
-* gave two tutorials to BEOE and CDC
+* presented two tutorials to BEOE and CDC
 * uploaded/published on GitHub
+* presented on GAT at useR!
+2021, NAHDO 2020, and BEOE seminar

 # Community design